pawga/pawga/README.md

 Stack of technologies:
 ### Android:
-- Kotlin (I no longer use Java)
+- Kotlin (I no longer use Java);
-- Coroutine (flow, etc.)
+- Coroutine (flow, etc.);
 - Architecture Components ( Room, ViewModel, LiveData, Paging Library, Android Data Binding, Navigation Component) I sincerely believe that following the recommendations of the "vendor" is the key to success (I have repeatedly convinced myself of this with the support of my "multimedia" applications).
 Kotlin + Coroutine made it possible to abandon RxJava.
 In Android, the advent of Navigation allowed us to beautifully solve the technical problem of routing between screens (critical for Viper).
 The use of "ribs", "epoxy", "conductor", etc. instead of "Architecture Components" on Android is considered a gross architectural mistake.
 ### iOS
-- Swift
+- Swift;
-- RxSwift
+- RxSwift;
   Architectural "techniques":
-- Protocol-oriented approach
+- Protocol-oriented approach;
-- "Functional Swift"
+- "Functional Swift";
   Applied patterns:
-  -Vipers
+-Vipers;
-- MVVM+Coordinator
+- MVVM+Coordinator;
 ### "BackEnd"
    SpringBoot, Kotlin, Coroutine, "container technologies".
-Automation of business processes.
+Automation of business processes;
 ### Flutter
-   - Dart
+   - Dart;
-   - RxDart
+   - RxDart;

 ### My Apps on Google Play:
 1) [Radio online Listen to FM](https://play.google.com/store/apps/details?id=com.pawga.radio).
 Video of an example of the program: https://youtu.be/QD8PtX0_jqc; My best program.
 Works on Android Auto.
 Has alarm clock functionality.
-Can record several audio streams simultaneously in the background (none of the similar programs can do this).
+Can record several audio streams simultaneously in the background (none of the similar programs can do this);
 2) [Radio for parents](https://play.google.com/store/apps/details?id=com.pawga.radioforchildren).
 Video of an example of the program: https://youtu.be/g2Dg7_VmOuE;
 3) [Mathematics simulator](https://play.google.com/store/apps/details?id=com.pawga.educationmathematics).
-Video of an example of the program: https://vimeo.com/176915510; (Flutter)
+Video of an example of the program: https://vimeo.com/176915510; (Flutter);
 4) [Pokupator](https://play.google.com/store/apps/details?id=com.pawga.pokupator) , Flutter).
-Video of an example of the program: https://youtu.be/5zdXM9uQIqE
+Video of an example of the program: https://youtu.be/5zdXM9uQIqE ;
 “Listen to FM” was recently removed by Google from the official store due to me disabling all paid functions :) I wanted to give all the functions of the program without payment to all users of the program.
 Google didn't appreciate my impulse :).
 Unfortunately, there is no time to restore the program yet.

 ### My Apps in the Apple App Store: